Mukesh161/ETG-Inventory-Management-System-Assignment/README.md

 This project is submission of assignment in Skill India Internship Program of ETG.
 Assignment is about INVENTORY MANAGEMENT SYSTEM.

 #Project includes 4 files:
-Adding Product In Inventory.ipynb
+1.Adding Product In Inventory.ipynb
-Record.json
+2.Record.json
-Buying Product and Generating Sales File.ipynb Sales.json
+3.Buying Product and Generating Sales File.ipynb
+4.Sales.json

 #1.Adding Product In Inventory.ipynb